garciaalvaro/melonpan-block-container/README.txt

 = How can I add a custom attribute? =

-When creating your own block using the "melonpanBlockContainer.createBlock" filter, you can add custom attributes.
+When creating your own block using the **melonpanBlockContainer.createBlock** filter, you can add custom attributes.
 This setting is meant to be a helper that adds a class with the name and value of the attribute.
-One of the advantages of using it rather than the "blocks.registerBlockType" filter is that it should work if you need to deprecate the attribute.
+One of the advantages of using it rather than the *blocks.registerBlockType* filter is that it should work if you need to deprecate the attribute.
-Keep in mind that it will simply add a class in the .mbc-container div, and that a "string", "number" or "boolean" value can be used.
+Keep in mind that it will simply add a class in the **.mbc-container** div, and that a *string*, *number* or *boolean* value can be used.
-If the attribute is a string or number the class will include the name and the value (example_attribute_name -> .mbc-example_attribute_name-the_value).
+If the attribute is a *string* or *number* the class will include the name and the value (example_attribute_name => **.mbc-example_attribute_name-the_value**).
-If the attribute is a boolean the class will include the name and "enabled" or "disabled" (example_attribute_name -> .mbc-example_attribute_name-enabled).
+If the attribute is a *boolean* the class will include the name and *enabled* or *disabled* (example_attribute_name => **.mbc-example_attribute_name-enabled**).
-You will probably want to add a control for the attribute.
-To do so you may use the Gutenberg filters.
+To add a control for the attribute you may use Gutenberg filters.
 Remember to remove the control if you deprecate the attribute.
-Here is an example of adding a control using the Gutenberg filters:
+Here is an example of adding a control using Gutenberg filters:

     const { __ } = wp.i18n;
     const { addFilter } = wp.hooks;